R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 Conclave projects consist of three modules: the client, the host, and the enclave.

+The host is responsible for:

+1. Instantiating the enclave.
+2. Persisting data to disk.
-The host is responsible for instantiating the enclave, persisting data to disk, and passing messages between the enclave and its clients.
+3. Passing messages between the enclave and its clients.

 [Conclave web host](conclave-web-host.md) is a built-in web host that manages these tasks for simple use cases.
 You can implement a custom host for complex use cases.

 To implement a simple host server using raw sockets: